Phonological Awareness Games and Book Sharing Ideas

-- Any book really, remember your local library can help you to chose a good range of books to share with your child if you are not sure.
+- Any book really, remember your local library can help you to choose a good range of books to share with your child if you are not sure.

 Book Sharing Tips

-- Talk about whether a book rhymes or not.
+- Talk about whether the words in a book rhyme or not.
 Point out the rhyming words, make up other rhyming words for any of the words in the book.
 Remember they do not have to be real words they can be silly funny words that pick up the rhyming sounds in the original word.